By Ian Chow, CERTIFIED Massage Therapist

 Should I change my therapist half way through the treatment if I am not satisfied?

 Well, half jokingly, if you are the polite type, you could just bear with it and endure for the rest of the massage.
 But as a customer, you do have every right to ask for a change if you are not happy with the current one.
 As courtesy, prior to asking for a change, please do make sure you communicate with your therapist about what is irking you (is it the strength used, is it the music that is too loud, the pillow that smells, the aircond that is too cold etc).
-For me, what I have done before is stopping the massage half way, dress up and leave.
+For me, I have stopped the massage half way, dress up and left.
 I didn’t ask for a change cos there is no guarantee the next one that I get will be better and I certainly do not want to endure another round of torture (may be it is just me in my foul mood that day :P)